Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

-The U.S. president also said he would back European security guarantees for Ukraine as European leaders gathered in Washington to show support for Ukraine at the extraordinary White House meeting.
+The U.S. president also said he would back European security guarantees for Ukraine as European leaders gathered for the extraordinary White House meeting.

+“I think President Putin wants to find an answer, too," Trump told Zelenskyy and European leaders.
+"And we’ll see in a certain period of time, not very far from now, a week or two weeks, we’re going to know whether or not we’re going to solve this or is this horrible fighting going to continue.”

-Trump stopped short of committing U.S. troops to the effort, saying instead that there would be a “NATO-like” security presence but that all those details would be hashed out in their afternoon meeting with EU leaders.
+Trump stopped short of committing U.S. troops to a collective effort to bolster Ukraine's security.
+He said instead that there would be a “NATO-like” security presence and that all those details would be hashed out with EU leaders.

 “They want to give protection and they feel very strongly about it and we’ll help them out with that,” Trump said.
 “I think its very important to get the deal done.”

 Trump's engagement with Zelenskyy had a strikingly different feel to their last Oval Office meeting in February.
-It was a disastrous moment that led to Trump abruptly ending talks with the Ukrainian delegation after he and Vice President JD Vance complained that Zelenskyy had shown insufficient gratitude for U.S. military assistance.
+It was a disastrous moment that led to Trump abruptly ending talks with the Ukrainian delegation, and temporarily pausing some aid for Kyiv, after he and Vice President JD Vance complained that Zelenskyy had shown insufficient gratitude for U.S. military assistance.

 Zelenskyy at the start of the meeting presented a letter from his wife, Olena Zelenska, for Trump's wife, Melania.
-The U.S. first lady over the weekend sent a letter to Putin urging him to bring an end to the brutal 3 1/2 year war.
+The U.S. first lady over the weekend sent a letter to Putin urging him to consider the children impacted by the conflict and bring an end to the brutal 3 1/2 year war.

 Trump at one point needled Zelenskyy over Ukraine delaying elections.
 They had been scheduled for last year but were delayed because of the ongoing Russian invasion.
 Ukrainian law does not allow presidential elections to be held when martial law is in effect.